-Q-13 Can a candidate who is running for the board arrange a public forum of candidates?
+Q. Can a candidate who is running for the board arrange a public forum of candidates?
 Or should it be set up by another person who is not a candidate?

-Yes, candidates can arrange public forums but it is preferable that a public forum be established by an independent third party or body.
+A. Yes, candidates can arrange public forums but it is preferable that a public forum be established by an independent third party or body.
 Candidates are not required to attend public forums.

-$\mathbf{Q-}14$ How do I get nominated to run for the board?
+Q. How do I get nominated to run for the board?

-Interested candidates must complete a nomination form.
+A. Interested candidates must complete a nomination form.
 These forms can be obtained from the returning officer for your school division.
-Candidates have until September 19, 2012 at 4 p.m. to submit the form to the returning officer.
-If no candidates come forward, the returning officer will hold a call for further nominations.
+Candidates have until September 21, 2016 at 4 p.m. to submit the nomination form to the returning officer.
+If there are fewer candidates than vacancies, the returning officer will hold a call for further nominations.

 You are required to include on your nomination form the signatures obtained from at least ten electors in the sub-division or at large area in which you plan to run.
 When you pick up your nomination form, discuss with the returning officer exactly what is needed for your nomination.
-Local Government Election Act - 46
+Local Government Election Act, 2015 - 67, 78

-O-15 If I am successful, what will be the responsibilities of the board?
+Q. If I am successful, what will be the responsibilities of the board?

-The key work of boards of education includes planning and developing policy to achieve positive results for students of the school division.
+A. The key work of boards of education includes planning and developing policy to achieve positive results for students of the school division.
 The Education Act, 1995, prescribes the authority of boards of education.
-The Education Act, 1995 - 85 and 87
+The Education Act, 1995 - 85, 86, 87, and 88

-Q-16 What will be my term of office?
+Q. What will be my term of office?

-Boards of education serve a four-year term, so successful candidates elected on October 24, 2012, will serve until October of 2016.
-The Local Government Election Act - 5
+A. Boards of education serve a four-year term, so successful candidates elected on October 26, 2016, will serve until October of 2020.
+The Local Government Election Act, 2015 - 10

-Q-17 How much time will I have to devote to being a trustee?
+Q. How much time will I have to devote to being a trustee?

-People often suggest that being a school board member involves "one meeting per month."
+A. People often suggest that being a school board member involves "one meeting per month."
 Don't believe it!
 Trustees spend an average of six to ten hours per week on school board-related business.